dirigeants/klasa/tutorials/RichDisplay.md

-{@link RichDisplay} allows you to create a paginated menu that users of your bot will be able to browse by using reaction-based navigation.
+{@link RichDisplay} allows you to create a paginated embed that users of your bot will be able to browse by using reaction-based navigation.

-The most simple working example can achieved by this code:
+An extremely simple working example can achieved by this code:

 ```javascript
 const { Command, RichDisplay } = require('klasa');